Get notified of page updates

 • Two were associated with an increased risk of breast cancer, and one was not.

-2. mutations:
+2. ATM mutations:

-• One mutation was not associated with increased breast cancer risk for European women, but was associated with increased cancer risk for European men.
+• One mutation was not associated with increased breast cancer risk for European women, but was associated with increased prostate cancer risk for European men.

-• One mutation that was only found in African men and women was associated with both increased breast cancer and cancer risk.
+• One mutation that was only found in African men and women was associated with both increased breast cancer and prostate cancer risk.

 • None of the six mutations were associated with an increased risk for ovarian cancer.